Does religion belong in psychotherapy?

 - Skill-building activity worksheets for clients

->

-> Practitioners will learn the helpful (and sometimes not so helpful) role a person’s Christian faith can play in psychotherapy, and will be equipped to discuss religious issues and use religiously-integrated tools in their work.
-At the same time, clergy will learn how Christianity can be integrated into an evidence-based secular mental health treatment for depression, which is sure to increase their comfort level for making referrals to mental health practitioners who provide this form of treatment.
+Practitioners will learn the helpful (and sometimes not so helpful) role a person’s Christian faith can play in psychotherapy and will be equipped to discuss religious issues and use religiously integrated tools in their work.
+At the same time, clergy will learn how Christianity can be integrated into an evidence-based secular mental health treatment for depression, which will increase their comfort level for making referrals to mental health practitioners who provide this form of treatment.

->

-> “Dr. Pearce’s book is an excellent resource that both religious and non-religious mental health practitioners will find very useful when working with Christian clients.
+“Dr. Pearce’s book is an excellent resource that both religious and non-religious mental health practitioners will find very useful when working with Christian clients.
 I highly recommend it for anyone in clinical practice.”

 —Amy Wachholtz, PhD, MDiv, MS, assistant professor of psychology, University of Colorado Denver